 Arts, Cognition and Criticism

-BAREND VAN HEUSDEN is Chair of the Department of Arts, Culture and Media and Professor in Arts Education and Arts Cognition.
+Barend van Heusden is professor in Arts Education and Arts Cognition.
 In his research, he examines culture, and the arts in culture, from an evolutionary and cognitive perspective.
 His focus is on the building blocks of the cultural process, and on cultural change.
 With his research group, he takes this perspective into the field of cultural education - focusing on the development of metacognition in children and adolescents.

 Theatre and Performance Studies

-ELEFTHERIA IOANNIDOU is Assistant Professor in Arts, Culture and Media.
+Eleftheria Ioannidou is Assistant Professor in the department of Arts, Culture and Media of the University of Groningen .
 Prior to her current appointment, she was a lecturer at the University of Birmingham, UK and a Humboldt Fellow at the Freie Universität of Berlin.
-She studied theatre in Athens and London and read for a doctorate at the University of Oxford working on the rewriting of Greek tragic texts from 1970s to the present.
+She studied theatre at the University of Athens (ΒΑ) and Royal Holloway, University London (MRs) and read for a doctorate at the University of Oxford.
 Eleftheria’s research interests lie in the reception, adaptation, and performance of Greek tragedy in the twentieth century.
-She has recently published the monograph Greek Fragments in Postmodern Frames: Rewriting Tragedy, 1970-2005 which explores the dialogue between Greek tragedy and major investigations of postmodern theory.
+She has recently published the monograph Greek Fragments in Postmodern Frames: Rewriting Tragedy, 1970-2005 (OUP, 2017).
 Her ongoing research project investigates performances of Greek tragedy under fascist regimes in Germany, Italy, and Greece during the interwar period.

 Film and Contemporary Audiovisual Media